 Red has been featured in publications including Wall Street Journal, TIME, Fast Company and Huffington Post.
-She has spoken at conferences internationally on the topics of creativity and innovation, including the APEC Young Entrepreneur Conference in Beijing, TEDxkl in Kuala Lumpur, EG Conference in Monterey, California, and presented at the World Economic Forum 2015 in Davos.
+She has spoken at conferences internationally on the topics of creativity and innovation, including the APEC Young Entrepreneur Conference in Beijing, TEDxkl in Kuala Lumpur, EG Conference in Monterey, California, and presented at the World Economic Forum 2015 in Davos, Switzerland.

 Lectures & Conferences

 - 2012 Speaker at 6th EG Conference, California, USA